GabeScott/standard-works-vault/General Conference/1988 October - We Have a Work to Do.md

 I am so humbled and so grateful for the calling that has come to me and for the love and the respect that I feel from all of the chosen Apostles and prophets of our Heavenly Father.
 I feel a great spirit of brotherhood and love for each of these Brethren seated here on the stand this day.
 I support and sustain this great prophet and those associated with him and pray humbly that the Lord will direct me and bless me with those things that are needful and necessary that I might magnify my calling in the priesthood.

-May we all have the desire to accomplish this so there will be no one that will be able to say, as is recorded in Psalms, “I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul.”
-(Ps.
-142:4.)
+May we all have the desire to accomplish this so there will be no one that will be able to say, as is recorded in Psalms, “I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul.” ([[Psalms 142.4|142:4]].)
 In the name of Jesus Christ, amen.